A positively curved manifold homeomorphic to T$_1$S$^4$: The Curvature Operator and invariant 4-forms

-To show that this matrix is positive definite when $\e\to 0$, it suffices, by Sylvester's theorem, to show that the determinants of the $k\times k$ minors in the upper block (consisting of rows and columns 1 through $k$) are positive for $k=1,\dots, 5$.
-The first 3 determinants are positive, for $\e$ small, if and only if, in addition to fatness $\gamma_i\ne 0$ one has
+In the above matrix we can remove an $\epsilon$ from the first 3 rows and columns and, as $\epsilon\to 0$, replace the lower $2\times 2$ block by the one in \eqref{2x2}.
+We need to show that this new matrix, which does not depend on $\e$ anymore, is positive definite.
+By Sylvester's theorem it suffices to show that the determinants of the $k\times k$ minors in the upper block (consisting of rows and columns 1 through $k$) are positive for $k=1,\dots, 5$.
+Since this also implies that $\alpha_k\ne 0$, $A_0$ positive definite as well.

-Notice that these conditions are easily satisfied if we stay close to a 3-Sasakian metric, where $r_i=1$ .
-The lowest order term in $\e$ of the $4\times 4$ and $5\times 5$ determinants are more complicated.

-Notice that the conditions HF I and HF II are also encoded in this $5\times 5$ matrix: HF II is equivalent to the positivity of the determinants of the 2x2 minor formed by rows and columns 1 and 4, as well as 2 and 4, and HF I similarly for the 2x2 minor formed by rows and columns 3 and 5.
-Positive curvature on the base is encoded in row and column 4 and 5.

 It is also instructive to notice that under the assumption that the metric is 3-Sasakian, all but one of the off diagonal components of the modified curvature matrix $A_{ij}$ vanish, due to the above choice of the P\"{u}ttmann parameters.
 Hence the modified curvature operator is positive definite as long as the sectional curvature on the base is positive, thus recovering the main theorem in \cite{De1} in our context.
+It is thus useful to stay close to a 3-Sasakian metric.